Level up, get unstuck, and build your writing and design skills with online training from a leading expert in UX content.

 Oh God no, no no no. There will be some quiet individual activities and a healthy amount of breaks.
 You don’t have to be faux-extroverted online into a web camera for four straight hours, I promise.

 “Cameras on” will be requested for portions like introductions, Q&A, and breakout discussion rooms.
 But you can always choose to turn your camera off as needed for your comfort or privacy.

 Are these workshops appropriate for beginners?

-Yes.
+Generally, yes.
 But that doesn’t mean they are “beginner level”.
-These trainings are based on design frameworks of my own, well, design.
+These trainings are based on frameworks of my own design.
 Frameworks are organized sets of ideas that help you navigate a complex topic more easily, and more readily remember key concepts and how to apply them.